What are payroll taxes and who pays them?

 There are various filing deadlines for the different types of payroll taxes.
 The filing dates may also depend on the size of your business or the state you have employees in.

-Employers are generally required to deposit federal employment taxes either monthly or every two weeks.
-The IRS publishes an Employer’s Tax Guide that can tell you which of these is best for you.
-FUTA is typically paid every three months.
+Employers are generally required to deposit federal employment taxes either monthly or semiweekly, depending on their deposit schedule.
+FUTA is typically paid quarterly.
 SUTA and state income tax withholding vary by state.
 Most states have guides available online that explain how and when to turn in payroll taxes.
-For example, if you are in California, consult the 2024 California Employer’s Guide.

 What do I need to know about paying small business taxes for the first time?